$f(\bar{R}, L(X))$-gravity in the context of dark energy with power law expansion and energy conditions: Introduction

-Motivated by the above said importance of the {\bf K-}essence theory which is a theoretical model to investigate the effects of the presence of dark energy in cosmological scenarios, in this paper we study the $f(R)-$gravity in the context of {\bf K-}essence emergent gravity, i.e., dark energy in a general manner.
-We have made the generalization of the $f(\R,L(X))$ theory by using the metric formalism where $\R$ is the Ricci scalar of the {\bf K}-essence geometry and $L(X)$ is the DBI type non-canonical Lagrangian.
+Motivated by the above said importance of the {\bf K-}essence theory which prescribes a way to investigate the effects of the presence of dark energy component in cosmological framework, in this paper we study the $f(R)-$gravity in the context of {\bf K-}essence emergent gravity, i.e., dark energy in a general manner.
+We have made the generalization of the $f(\R,L(X))$ theory with the help of the metric formalism, where $\R$ is the Ricci scalar of the {\bf K}-essence geometry and $L(X)$ is the DBI type non-canonical Lagrangian.
+Panda et. al. \cite{Panda} have modified the $f(R,T)$ theory in the context of dark energy using the {\bf K-}essence model.
+The process of studying of these two papers are different from the begining i.e., consideration of actions are different.

 Also, we have calculated the energy conditions and modified Friedman equations in $f(\R,L(X))$ gravity, where we have considered the flat FLRW type metric as the background gravitational metric.
 The modified field equation, Friedmann equations and energy conditions for the new $f(\R,L(X))$ gravity theory are different from the usual $f(R,L_{m})$~\cite{harko} and $f(R)$~\cite{sotiriou} gravity theories.
 Also, we have solved the modified Friedmann equations using power law cosmic expansion method.